 But of course, Michelle said there was some crying the moment the family had to officially leave.

 "So that moment of transition, right before the doors opened and we welcomed in the new family, our kids were leaving out the back door in tears, saying goodbye to people," Michelle said.

 She then joked about why she was holding back her own feelings.
 "I didn't want to have tears in my eyes because people would swear I was crying because of the new president," she said.

 The Obamas have remained in Washington, D.C. so Sasha can finish high school.
-Meanwhile, Malia has been interning in New York City and she is set to attend Harvard University this fall.
+Meanwhile, Malia has been interning in New York City and she is set to attend Harvard University this autumn.